SystemFw/blog/content/staging/oop-data-oriented.md

 streams: Table Key (Log Event)
 ```

-Where we basically store a log of events for each key (the real code
+where we basically store a log of events for each key (the real code
 uses sharding, but we will keep the simpler version above in this
 post).